Berg0162/simcline/README.md

 The physical reach is: 20% maximum incline and -10% maximum decline.
 However, the reach that the rider is comfortable with can be adjusted even during a ride!</br>
 The SIMCLINE pairs directly to the TACX smart trainer for a connection that notifies the SIMCLINE to simulate autonomous the (change in) physical grade of the road during an indoor ride.</br>
 During operation an OLED display shows the road grade in digits and in graphics or cycling data from the trainer (speed, power, cadence, elapsed time and distance).</br>
-The SIMCLINE Companion App (for Android smartphones) can be paired simultaneously for adjusting operational settings, like Ascent Grade Limit (between 0-20%) and Descent Grade Limit (between 0-10%), Road Grade Change Factor (between 0-100%) and the type of OLED display format.</br>
+The SIMCLINE Companion App (for Android smartphones) can be paired simultaneously for adjusting operational settings, like Ascent Grade Limit (between 0-20%) and Descent Grade Limit (between 0-10%), Road Grade Change Factor (between 0-100%) and the type of OLED display format.<br clear="left"/>

 # Electronic Components and Circuitry</br>
 <img src="https://github.com/Berg0162/simcline/blob/master/images/Simcline_circuitry.jpg" width="1100" height="600" alt="Circuitry">